What is the Infants Act?

 - The benefits and risks of the health care

 How does "mature minor consent" relate to immunization?

-Although there is no set age for when a child becomes capable, common practice is for parents or guardians of children in grade 6 to give consent for their child to be immunized.
-However, children in grade 9 and older are given the opportunity to consent for themselves.
+Although there is no set age for when a child becomes capable, common practice is for parents or guardians of children 12 years of age and younger to give consent for their child to be immunized.
+However, there may be extenuating circumstances in which a child of this age may provide their own consent.
+Older children are given the opportunity to consent for themselves.
 If a child refuses a vaccine for which their parent or guardian has consented, they must be informed of the risks of not having it.

 The immunization records of any child who gives their own consent will not be shared with the parent or guardian, unless the child gives permission.

 How does the health care provider decide if a child is capable to give consent for immunizations?

 Before accepting consent from a child, a health care provider has to give the child information about the vaccine.
 The health care provider will review the following information with the child using a provincial resource like a HealthLinkBC File: